Constraints on Metastable Dark Energy Decaying into Dark Matter: Conclusion and Prospects

 \section{Conclusion and Prospects}

-We considered the model proposed in Ref.~\cite{Abdalla:2012ug}, in which an energy transfer from dark energy into dark matter is described in field theory by a first order phase transition.
+We considered the model proposed in~\cite{Abdalla:2012ug}, in~which an energy transfer from dark energy into dark matter is described in field theory by a first-order phase transition.
 We further investigate this model in light of the recent cosmological data.
-We find that the model is not excluded by the data, although it is non-falsifiable.
-Since the recent data constraints a decay time for the metastable dark energy that is considerably larger than the age of the Universe, it leaves no prospects for currently observing the result of the decaying DE process, which we showed to be an axion-like dark matter with mass $m \sim 10^{-13}{\rm GeV}$.
+We find that the model is not excluded by the data, although~it is not distinguishable from $\Lambda\textrm{CDM}$.
+Since recent data constrain a decay time for metastable dark energy considerably larger than the age of the Universe, there is currently no prospect of observing the outcome of the DE decay process, which we show to be a dark matter particle with a mass corresponding to that of an axion-like particle, $m \sim 10^{-13}{\rm GeV}$.
+We analyzed, for~the first time, the~process of bubble nucleation in this model, showing that such a model would not drive a complete transition to a dark matter-dominated phase even in a distant~future.

-In particular, in this work, we provided the following answers to some, until now, open questions:
+In particular, in~this work, we provided the following answers to some, until~now, open questions: